Tobacco policy in Armenia: Smoking among men, women, and adolescents

-Tobacco use in Armenia is most commonly seen in men, although, over the years, women have started to smoke cigarettes as well, allowing for the emergence of a new market directed towards female smokers.
+Tobacco use in Armenia is most commonly seen in men.
+However, over the years, women have started to smoke cigarettes as well, allowing for the emergence of a new market directed towards female smokers.
 According to the most recent WHO reports, an estimated 52.5% of men and 1.5% of women over the age of 15 are smokers.
 With smoking gaining popularity among women, tobacco companies are given an opportunity for a new market targeting female smokers.
 Large tobacco companies produce thin, colored, menthol flavored cigarettes especially designed for female smokers.
 Although there is a ban on the sale and advertisement of tobacco products to those who are underage (under the age of 18) adolescents have also begun smoking at higher rates, starting as young as thirteen years of age due to a lack of enforcement of this ban.
 This increasing trend in cigarette smoking has led to major health risks such as various lung diseases, risk of heart attacks, an increased risk of malignant tumors and allergies.